javabetatester/javabetatester/README.md

 ## 👨‍💻 About Me

-Junior Software Engineer with 9 years of Java development experience, transitioning from game development to enterprise software.
+Software Engineer with 9 years of Java development experience, transitioning from game development to enterprise software.
 Passionate about performance optimization, scalable architectures, and low-level system design.

 🎓 **Education**
 - Bachelor's Degree in Software Engineering